BestTimesToVisit.com Logo

 Link Light Rail

-This is Seattle's backbone for getting around, connecting Sea-Tac Airport, downtown, Capitol Hill, and extending north to Northgate.
-It's efficient, clean, and a lifesaver during rush hour when surface streets get gridlocked.
+This is Seattle's backbone for getting around, connecting Sea-Tac Airport to downtown, Capitol Hill, the University of Washington, and extending north to Northgate.
+It's efficient for avoiding traffic, especially during rush hour.

 King County Metro Buses